wryandginger/esphome_zigbee_projects/README.md

 # Firmware Updates:
 Firmware cannot be sent via Zigbee OTA at this time.
 Updates only work via USB/UART using the procedure below.
 You do not need to constantly update your devices on ESPHome, unless there's a compelling reason.
-ESPHome 2025.11.0 is supposed to improve system resource usage and system event processing times.
-In my anecdotal experience, this version of ESPHome improves network stability.
+For example, ESPHome 2025.11 improves system resource usage and system event processing times.

 1. ALWAYS clear build files in ESPHome AND
 2. Fully ERASE the device's flash memory by using the [ESP Tool](https://espressif.github.io/esptool-js/) before you
 3. Update your device's firmware and
-4. Be prepared to delete an re-pair any device you update.
+4. Be prepared to delete and re-pair any device you update.

 # Acknowledgements:
 This is made possible by the hard work of @luar123  for the [zigbee_esphome external component.](https://github.com/luar123/zigbee_esphome)